nguyendang4242/Jst/README.md

 # Jst
-JST - a Reddit scraper implemented in python using Requests and BeautifulSoup4
+Jst - a Reddit scraper implemented in python using Requests and BeautifulSoup4